darrenscerri/duplicate-package-checker-webpack-plugin/README.md

 }
 ```

+### NPM Dedupe

+If you use NPM and not Yarn, you can try running `npm dedupe`.
+NPM **may** leave multiple versions of the same package installed even if a single version satisfies each [semver](https://docs.npmjs.com/getting-started/semantic-versioning) of all of its dependants.

 ### Bump your dependencies

-If your project is using an old version of a package and a dependency is using a newer version of that package, consider upgrading your project to use a newer version of that package.
+If your project is using an old version of a package and a dependency is using a newer version of that package, consider upgrading your project to use the newer version.

 ### File issues!

 If your project has a dependency and it's using an outdated version of a package, file an issue and notify the author to update the dependencies.
+Let's help keep our projects green and our applications secure, performant and bug-free!

 [downloads-image]: https://img.shields.io/npm/dt/duplicate-package-checker-webpack-plugin.svg
 [npm-url]: https://www.npmjs.com/package/duplicate-package-checker-webpack-plugin